 Copyright information:Christophe RAYNAUD DE LAGE

-The dance performance by choreographer Ali Chahrour (Beirut, 1989) is a celebration of mothers, their resilience and struggle.
-Inspired by his own family history and Lebanese residents’ collective memory, Chahrour explores the drive to overcome loss and loneliness through love and tenderness.
+Told by My Mother is a deeply moving dance performance by choreographer Ali Chahrour (Beirut, 1989), and a celebration of mothers — their resilience and their struggle.
+Inspired by his own family history and the Lebanese residents’ collective memory, Chahrour explores the drive to overcome loss and loneliness through love and tenderness.

-Chahrour interweaves personal grief with the wider cultural heritage of Arabic folksongs.
-One of the three main stories in Told by My Mother is that of Ali Chahrour's aunt Fatmeh, who lost her son in Syria in 2015.
-She kept searching until her death in 2018, but never discovered what happened to him.
+The music, in which Arabic cultural elements fuse with urban sounds, reflects both the grief and strength of the stories told.
 Chahrour consciously chooses to place amateur performers alongside professional actors, which gives the performance a personal and intimate character.
 The live music is not only used as a background but plays an active role in the story: musicians and their gestures are also considered a form of dance.

 'I want to show the struggle of mothers.
 To me, they are the real heroines.
 Their bodies and voices have many powerful traits'